Clara's Way

 Check out the book trailer to get a feel for the story.
 To order a copy, click here.

-A second inspiration came while sorting through a bunch of old family photos.
-This woman and her horse captured my attention.
+(2) While sorting through a bunch of old family photos, this woman and her horse captured my attention.
 I learned she was my husband's aunt, Dora Carothers.
 Born in 1882, Dora grew up on a farm in Cutler, Ohio, the oldest of nine children.
 She graduated from nursing school in Cincinnati in her early twenties, and then served as a Red Cross nurse in Europe during the First World War.
 She later moved to Kentucky, riding a patient circuit to care for the rural population.
 Dora never married.
 She was a beloved, hard-working, career woman who paid for her younger siblings' education.
 She lived a full life, dying in 1969 at the age of eighty-seven.
 After realizing Dora served as a nurse at the same time the United States began work on the Panama Canal, I knew I had my storyline.

 Next came research.
 I read David McCullough's intriguing non-fiction book, The Path Between the Seas.
 McCullough describes the construction of the Panama Canal as a “profoundly important historic event and a sweeping human drama.”
 I couldn’t agree more.
 That book led me to John M. Gibson’s book, Physician to the World: the life of General William C. Gorgas.
 Lastly, I read Florence Nightingale's book, Notes on Nursing.
 These resources allowed me to line up facts and fiction to create an engaging plot.